 LP'ed here by ProtonJon, of Kaizo Mario World LPing fame, in honor of the game's then-recent re-release on Virtual Console (speaking of the VC release, it's 600 Wii points, instead of the usual 500 for an NES game, due to licensing issues; and said licensing expired, causing the game to be de-listed, although previous buyers can still re-download it).

 In March 2022, the game was announced to be a part of Teenage Mutant Ninja Turtles: The Cowabunga Collection, which would be released for all platforms later that year.

 - Absurdly Spacious Sewer: As to be expected from he franchise, the sewers are huge.

 - Adapted Out: Even though the Technodrome is in this game (as a boss even), Krang is nowhere to be found despite his status as a series staple.

 - All There in the Manual: It's only in the instruction book that it's mentioned that the Turtles are after Shredder's Life Transformer gun; as a result, those who don't have the manual are of course confused by Splinter turning human at the end of the game.

-- Beef Gate: If you try walking around the building from the starting area, a roller (One-Hit KO) will approach as an attempt to guide you into the sewer.
+- Beef Gate: If you try walking around the building from the starting area, a roller (One-Hit KO, except in the PC port) will approach as an attempt to guide you into the sewer.
 However, you can walk around it as it approaches by keeping to the left or simply hit it with your weapon.